Top Equity Management Software in 2026: What to Look For

 5. EquityList

-EquityList helps startups manage cap tables, issue grants, and track ownership.
-It also supports US and global compliance, works across stages, and fits teams who need to raise funds fast.
-But it skips automations other tools include.
+EquityList helps startups manage cap tables, issue grants, and track ownership, supporting US and global compliance across stages.
 EquityList also leaves out HR and payroll integrations, which can slow things down.

-Use EquityList to reduce errors while staying clear with investors.
-It keeps records clean, workflows simple, and decisions fast—even when rounds get complex.
-Plans start free for up to 25 stakeholders.
-However, key features like advanced modeling, custom reporting, and compliance tools are gated behind paid plans.
-Teams scaling quickly may find they need to upgrade sooner than expected.
+Plans start free for up to 25 stakeholders, but key features like advanced modeling, custom reporting, and compliance tools are gated behind paid plans.

 Pros